Set up a Registry Account

 Create a Registry Publishing API Key

 Important: This API key is specifically for publishing custom nodes to the Registry and ComfyUI-Manager.
-If you’re looking to use paid API nodes in your workflows instead, see API Nodes Overview.
+If you’re looking to use paid Partner Nodes in your workflows instead, see Partner Nodes Overview.

 Add Metadata